 How can I get my kids to put down their phones?

-Staying in touch with friends is important to tweens and teens -- when we were teens, we talked for hours on the phone!
+As annoying as constant texting is, it's a normal part of life for many kids.
+Staying in touch with friends is important to tweens and teens.
+When we parents were teens, we talked for hours on the phone!
 Now the same kind of contact happens through texting.
-And, as annoying as it can be to see your kids jabbing away at their phones, it's a normal part of life.

 However, if cell phone use is getting in the way of family time, homework, and other responsibilities, it might be time to help your kid manage his or her phone time.